blakbox23/Sokoni/README.md

-The Groceries app built with Typescript and React
+The Groceries app built with Typescript and React!